 Southeastern launches new scholarships to attract high achieving students

-Southestern has launched a new aggressive scholarship program aimed at rewarding students
+Southeastern has launched a new aggressive scholarship program aimed at rewarding

 “Southeastern’s first and foremost priority is student success.
 These new